Mercedes emissions claim

 Why the claim?

-On several occasions during 2018/19, the German transport authority required Daimler to recall diesel vehicles which it had found to contain an inadmissible device and/or impermissible reduction in the effectiveness of emissions control systems.
-Furthermore, in April 2019, the European Commission informed Daimler of its preliminary view that it had breached EU antitrust laws from 2006 to 2014 by colluding to restrict competition in the development of technology to clean the emissions of, amongst other things, diesel passenger cars.
+On several occasions during 2018/19, the German transport authority required Mercedes to recall diesel vehicles which it had found to contain an inadmissible device and/or impermissible reduction in the effectiveness of emissions control systems.
+Furthermore, in July 2021, the European Commission found that Mercedes had breached EU antitrust laws from 2006 to 2014 by colluding to restrict competition in the development of technology to clean the emissions of, amongst other things, diesel passenger cars.

 Who is eligible to join the claim?